Royal Park, Melbourne: Early history, to 1933

-Governor Charles La Trobe set aside in 1850 a reservation of 10.36 km2 for parkland and open space.
+In 1850, the Victorian Colonial governor Charles La Trobe set aside 2560 acre as a reserve for parkland and open space.
 In 1852, parts of this were sold to become part of the new suburbs of Carlton and North Melbourne.
 Also that year, some of the land become the Melbourne General Cemetery.
 1853 saw part of the reserve become the home of the University of Melbourne.

-In May 1854, a reserve of 6.25 km2 was ‘reserved for public uses within the Colony of Victoria’, named "Royal Park".
-In April 1858, 142 acres of the Park's north-western corner became an experimental farm.
+On 5 May 1854—the last day of La Trobe's service in office—an area of 1540 acre was "reserved for public uses within the Colony of Victoria", named "Royal Park".
+In April 1858, 142 acre of the Park's north-western corner became an experimental farm.
 This site later become an orphanage, a homeless refuge, a nursing home, a geriatric rehabilitation facility, and finally a general rehabilitation hospital.
 It also became the home of CSL in 1919, a year after it was founded.

 The reserve was further reduced to 2.83 km2 when the rapid increase of population from the Victorian gold rush, led to creation of the suburb of Parkville.
 A housing estate commenced sales in 1861 at what is now "Parkville South".
+In 1860 the Burke and Wills expedition set out from Royal Park to cross Australia from south to north.
+Initially, a tree marked the departure point, later replaced by a cairn.
+In 1862, Melbourne Zoo was allocated 55 acre.

 In 1868 further excisions from Royal Park were made for housing estates at "Parkville North" along Royal Parade and "Parkville West" near Flemington Road.
 Parkville South was expanded in 1875.

-Aerial panorama of Royal Park.
-The Melbourne skyline sits on the left of the horizon.
+Further excisions followed for roads, Upfield railway line (1884), Melbourne Zoo horse tramline (1890), Royal Park psychiatric facility (1907), West Coburg electric tramline (1925), and the University High School (1929).
+The park was used for military encampments during World War I.